oVirt/ovirt-system-tests/docs/general/running_tests.md

     $ cd deployment-basic-suite-4.0
     $ lagocli cleanup
 ```
-That will stop any running vms and remove the lago metadata in the prefix, it<br>
+That will stop any running VMs and remove the lago metadata in the prefix, it<br>
 will not remove any other files (like disk images) or anything though, so you<br>
 can play with them for further investigation if needed, but once executed, it's<br>
 safe to fully remove the prefix dir if you want to.